ishandutta2007/free-api/README.md

  - Global Inverse Geocoding (can be called online) : Users can use this function to resolve position coordinates into Corresponding —— <a href="https://www.free-api.com/doc/279"> Interface address </a>

- - Bus route planning (can be called online) : Search for eligible public transportation schemes based on start and end points —— <a href="https://www.free-api.com/doc/280"> Interface address </a> <br >
+ - Bus route planning (can be called online) : Search for eligible public transportation schemes based on start and end points —— <a href="https://www.free-api.com/doc/280"> Interface address </a>

  - Riding route planning (can be called online) : Retrieve qualified cycling route planning based on the start and end coordinates —— <a href="https: //www.free-api. com/doc/281 "> Interface address </a>